-- 1. Appoint a qualified Cx Authority.
-The qualification shall be a person who holds industry recognized certifications (ASHRAE, BCA, AEE) in both commissioning and in energy performance/management, or have at least five years of demonstrated commissioning experience, documented in the form of a CV outlining relevant project experience. - 2.
-Develop a current facility requirements document and Cx plan. - 3.
-Execute all procedures and tests called for by the Cx plan. - 4.
-Document all Cx results as part of the building's permanent documentation. - 5.
-Provide full documentation (Systems Operating Manuals) including energy performance targets for new systems and equipment and a commissioning report. - 6.
+- 1. Appoint a qualified Authority with at least five years of demonstrated operational performance verification experience, documented in the form of a CV outlining relevant project experience. - 2.
+Consult with the energy audit team, monitor designs, submittals and project changes, and visual inspection of the implemented changes. - 3.
+Perform operational performance verification activities, and document operational performance verification results as part of the building's permanent documentation. - 4.
 Train operators in the correct operation of all new systems and equipment, including meeting energy performance targets.